-1. "Powertrain" means the total combination in a vehicle, of propulsion energy storage system(s), propulsion energy converter(s), the drivetrain(s), including peripheral devices and excluding auxiliaries, providing the mechanical energy at the wheels for the purpose of vehicle propulsion.
+1. "Powertrain" means the total combination in a vehicle, of propulsion energy storage system(s), propulsion energy converter(s), the drivetrain(s),, providing the mechanical energy at the wheels for the purpose of vehicle propulsion, plus peripheral devices.

 1.1.
 "Propulsion energy storage system" means an energy storage system of the powertrain, whose output energy is used directly or indirectly for the purpose of vehicle propulsion.